khushi2706/kubernetes/Readme.md

    ```bash
    kubectl apply -f <file.yaml>
    ```
-   Deploys resources defined in a YAML file.
+   Deploys resources defined in a YAML file , if you want to update existing k8s object then keep the name and type as it is

 4. **View Pods**:
    ```bash